Executive or Manager Intracompany Transferee:L-1A Visa

 Harris County L-1A Visa Executive Intracompany Transferee Attorney

-If you are an international employer seeking to transfer executive or managerial employees to the U.S. to work or establish a new office, an attorney with The Law Office of Kathryn N. Karam, P.C. can assist you navigate the complicated L1-A visa process.
+If you are an international employer seeking to transfer executive or managerial employees to the U.S. to work or establish a new office, an attorney with Karam Immigration Law can assist you navigate the complicated L1-A visa process.
 Call us today at (832) 582-0620 to schedule a consultation.